Climate Change Preparedness in the North Program project descriptions 2024 to 2025

 City of Iqaluit Iqaluit

-Wastewater Network and CCTV Assessent: Phase 2
+Wastewater Network and CCTV Assessment: Phase 2

 Funding to extend this project to other subdivisions due to successful completion of the first phase of the assessment program and the comprehensive reporting for Lower Iqaluit.